mtagius/pwnagotchi-tools/README.md

 **Hacking WiFi networks that you DO NOT OWN IS ILLEGAL!**

 # TO-DO - For Windows
-* Add instructions for installing `hashcat` and including it in the file path.
 * Add logic to get the handshakes from a `Pwnagotchi`.
-* Include the Vagrant files.
-	* Add a note about `--provision`.
-* Include the original `.\handshakes\pwnagetty\pwnagetty.py` file.
-* Update the generate attack skips to build `.bat` files instead of `.js` files.
-	* `.bat` files need to CD into the hashcat directory.
-If I can't figure out the pathing issue.
-	* The commands need to have the entire file path in them.
-* Generate the entire absolute file path instead of a relative file path.
 * Write code to generate a password list based on relative information.
+* Promote the repo on Reddit.

 # Purpose
-This repo contains a number of scripts to automate the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling.
+This repo contains a number of scripts to automate the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both Windows and OS X systems.

 In order to create it I started by refactoring different repos that are no longer maintained.
 * [Pwnagotchi-Tools](https://github.com/mtagius/pwnagotchi-tools): [mtagius](https://github.com/mtagius)